rdvnnl/kotlin-web-site/docs/topics/properties.md

 If the value of a read-only property is known at compile time, mark it as a _compile-time constant_ using the `const` modifier.
 Compile-time constants are inlined at compile time, so every reference is replaced with its actual value.
-They are accessed more efficiently as no getter is called and no memory is allocated for the property.
+They are accessed more efficiently as no getter is called.

 ```kotlin
 // File: AppConfig.kt